alialiayman/react-game/onboarding.md

+We encourage and welcome all interns, friends and geeks to work with us in any of alialiayman repos.
+Here are some onboarding help that we put together.

 Hi –

 I and the rest of the HAJonSoft Team are very excited that you&#39;re joining our team.
 Can&#39;t wait for you to start.